 The simplest way to reduce the current is to not use too much filtration in your aquarium.
 In their quest to have the cleanest tank possible, people sometimes install multiple filters or get oversized filters that are meant for much bigger fish tanks.
 Other times, newcomers to the hobby pick up an all-in-one aquarium kit and don’t realize that the default filter is too strong for bettas and other slower fish.
 If you see your fish struggling, don’t be afraid to downsize your filter to better accommodate their needs.

-Our favorite type of filtration for gentle flow is a sponge filter with a smaller pump like the USB nano air pump.
+Our favorite type of filtration for gentle flow is a sponge filter with a smaller or adjustable air pump.
 Its coarse foam is perfect for straining debris from the water without sucking up any baby fish, and the bubbles create good surface agitation to ensure your fish get enough oxygen.
-Some air pumps come with a flow dial to lessen the air pressure if needed, but if the pump isn’t adjustable, you can also add an air valve outside of the fish tank to reduce the amount of bubbling.
+Some air pumps come with adjustable flow controls to lessen the air pressure if needed, but if the pump isn’t adjustable, you can also add an air valve outside of the fish tank to reduce the amount of bubbling.
 If you prefer to use another type of filtration like a hang-on-back or canister filter, check to see if it has an adjustable switch or knob that allows you to modify the flow rate of the water entering the aquarium.

 Sponges provide gentle flow that won’t harm your fish fry, bettas, and other nano fish.